DerZade/typescript-event-target/README.md

 # TypedEventTarget
-_Strictly typed [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) which extends `EventTarget` directly to allow effortless migration with basically no additional bundle-size._
+_Strictly typed [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) which works with all Event-Types and extends `EventTarget` directly to allow effortless migration with basically no additional bundle-size._

 ## Motivation
 Since `EventTarget` support landed in NodeJS v14.5, they are the only way to go forward, when talking about event driven JS.